Digital-Defiance/Digital-Defiance/Bylaws.md

 ### Section 5.
 Titles

-DDM/DDGM: Members in Good Standing shall be able to display the title DDM (Digital Defiance Member) or DDGM (Digital Defiance Guild Member).

-Prospective Members are voted in by a simple majority in either a board meeting or any gathering with at least 95% of the respective membership present.

-Members may likewise have motions to be disbarred by a simple majority of any gathering with at least 2/3 of the members in good standing present, or a 2/3 majority by the Board.

-Non-Board Members do not need to be code contributing to have the title, but it is preferred.

-Board members may append “DDG” (Digital Defiance or Digital Defiance Guild) and their Role. e.g., DDG President.
+Members in Good Standing shall be entitled to affix "DDG", "Digital Defiance", or "Digital Defiance Guild" to their names online or in paperwork where it is relevant.
+This suffix does not connote any additional responsibilities or duties and is a perk of membership.

+Eligible Members and Board Members may also affix their role, such as "DDG President", "DDG Research Partner", etc.

-Use of the title by those not in Good Standing is prohibited and may result in legal action.
+Use of the title by those not in Good Standing or by Social Members is prohibited and may result in legal action.

 ### Section 6.
 Voting